Kolkata Book Fair: Kolkata Book Fair 2011

-Other attractions included the Montemarte (art village) open-air auditorium, the Children’s Pavilion ‘CHELEBELA’, and the Tagore Pavilion.
+Other attractions included the Montemarte (art village) open-air auditorium, the Children's Pavilion 'CHELEBELA', and the Tagore Pavilion.
 The Theme Pavilion was a replica of the Capitol Building in Washington D.C.
-The Theme Gate was a replica of the Library of Congress building, USA.
+The Theme Gate was a replica of the Library of Congress building, US.
 The other gates were replicas of Jorasanko Gate, India Gate, Charminar Gate, Gateway of India and the Thakurbari Museum.
 The Tagore Pavilion was a replica of the Rabindranath Tagore memorial building of Bangladesh — Sahajadpur Kuthibari.

 Kolkata Book Fair 2010

 Mexico was selected as the focal theme and partner country for the 2010 Book Fair.

 The 34th International Kolkata Book Fair 2010 was held from 27 January to 7 February 2010.

 The Fair was inaugurated by Mr. Jorge Volpi on 25 January 2010 at 4:30 pm at Milan Mela Prangan.
 The Chief Guest Of Honour of 2010 Kolkata Book Fair was Buddhadeb Bhattacharjee, Honourable Chief Minister, West Bengal.

 Foreign Participants : 1.
 Bangladesh Complex, 2.
 Britain, 3.
 France, 4.
 Germany, 5.
 The African Union, 6.
 Japan, 7.
 Spain, 8.
 Italy, 9.
 European Union, 10.
 Sweden, 11.
 Romania, 12.
 14 Latin American Countries, 13.
 Vietnam, 14.
 Cuba.